 Also, many professionals won’t want to be part of a company that doesn’t support remote work, at least to some degree.
-The pandemic has changed many things, and top among them is employees’ desire to have more flexible work arrangements.
 And for many professionals, flexible equals remote.

-Research for Robert Half’s latest Salary Guide found that more than half (56%) of workers want their employers to provide remote work options.
+Research for Robert Half’s latest Salary Guide found that 61% of workers say they are more likely to apply for jobs that offer a remote or hybrid option.
 We also conducted a separate survey that found four in 10 workers plan to look for a new employment opportunity in the first half of this year.
 The ability to work remotely permanently was among the top reasons cited for making a move.